POM: Prescription only medicine

-The recommended initial dose for ABILIFY solution for injection is 9.75 mg (1.3 ml), administered as a single intramuscular injection.
-The effective dose range of ABILIFY solution for injection is 5.25-15 mg as a single injection.
-A lower dose of 5.25 mg (0.7 ml) may be given, on the basis of individual clinical status, which should also include consideration of medicinal products already administered either for maintenance or acute treatment (see section 4.5).
+The recommended initial dose for ABILIFY solution for injection is 9.75 mg (1.3 mL), administered as a single intramuscular injection.
+The effective dose range of ABILIFY solution for injection is 5.25 mg to 15 mg as a single injection.
+A lower dose of 5.25 mg (0.7 mL) may be given, on the basis of individual clinical status, which should also include consideration of medicinal products already administered either for maintenance or acute treatment (see section 4.5).

 A second injection may be administered 2 hours after the first injection, on the basis of individual clinical status and no more than three injections should be given in any 24-hour period.